mosaicml/examples/examples/llm/README.md

 If you have an NVIDIA GPU, you may want to enable our suite of CUDA optimizations.
 You can do so by first installing the optimization library in the `src/csrc/` folder, and then setting `model.gpt_block=optimized`.
 These optimizations consist mostly of kernel fusions designed to improve compute utilization of memory-bound operations, and are well-tested on models up to 13B parameters on NVIDIA A100 GPUs.
 On A100-40GB and A100-80GB GPUs, they should produce a 5-15\% speedup over the standard GPT block (`model.gpt_block=standard`).

-On different devices with more / less GPU memory than an NVIDIA A100-40GB, you may wish to edit the default `device_train_microbatch_size` or `fsdp_config` values.
+On devices with more / less GPU memory than an NVIDIA A100-40GB, you may wish to edit the default `device_train_microbatch_size` or `fsdp_config` values.
 In general, larger microbatch sizes and disabling `activation_checkpointing` lead to higher throughput.